GoogleChrome/developer.chrome.com/site/en/docs/devtools/progressive-web-apps/index.md

 ### Test URL protocol handler registration {: #test-protocol-handler }

-The registration of such a handler lets installed PWAs handle links that use the URL protocol.
+PWAs can handle links that use a specific protocol for a more integrated experience.
 To learn how to create a handler, see [URL protocol handler registration for PWAs](https://web.dev/url-protocol-handler/).

 To test your handler: